Best Medical Alert Watches of 2026, Tested and Reviewed

 » Also Check Out: The best smartwatches for seniors

 I was connected to a friendly agent in just nine seconds.
 The average response times for medical alert systems are anywhere from 15 to 45 seconds, so I was definitely impressed.
-Read our Medical Guardian review to learn more about our experience.
+I also tested out the automatic fall detection feature by simulating falls onto the couch.
+In our testing, the watch correctly detected falls nine out of 10 times.

 Current Deal: You can save 16 percent on your monitoring plan by paying annually.
 Choosing an annual subscription will also get you shipping, one month of service, and a lockbox — all free of charge.